EricZinda/docsproto/devhowto/devhowtoPredicationContract.md

         ...
 ~~~

-So the `RSTR` predication of `_the_q`, which is `_folder_n_of` in this case, has to check every single object to see if it is "a folder".
+So the `RSTR` predication of `_the_q` (which is `_folder_n_of` in this case) has to check every single object to see if it is "a folder".
 Given that any regular predication could end up in the `RSTR` of a quantifier predication, we could change the contract to allow regular predications to do the iteration themselves, possibly using indices or knowledge of how the world is represented to do it *much more quickly*, like this:

 ~~~
 for item in rstr_regular_predication():